Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 These two kit types solve different problems.
 The budget metal detecting basic starter kit is built for someone who wants a simple way to begin.

-The label on the machine matters less than the way the workbench gets used.
+The label on the machine matters less than the way the worktable gets used.
+A Brother XM2701 mechanical sewing machine and a Brother CS7000X computerized sewing machine both make stitches.

 Metal detecting and magnet fishing both turn outdoor time into a search for hidden objects, but they reward different habits.